j7j7/TaskPlanner/README.md

 # TaskPlanner

-A production-ready Kanban-style task management application with a distinctive neo-brutalist design.
+A production-ready Kanban-style multi-user task management application with a simple to use design.

 ## Features